dean0x7d/pybinding/docs/intro.rst

 * **Result analysis and visualization** - The package contains utility functions for post-processing the raw result data.
-The included plotting functions are tailored for tight-binding problems to help visualize the model structure and make sense of the results.
+The included plotting functions are tailored for tight-binding problems to help visualize the model structure and to make sense of the results.

 The main interface is written in Python with the aim to be as user-friendly and flexible as possible.
 Under the hood, C++11 is used to accelerate demanding tasks to deliver high performance